splinedrive/kianRiscV/linux_socs/kianv_mc_rv32ima_sv32/README.md

 allowing you to mount the filesystem over the network.
 This will require the toolchain, which is forthcoming, to compile and run your own programs on the SoC.
+I also have an Ethernet PMOD in progress; when I receive it from JLCPCB, I will share the PCB PMOD as well.

 A swap filesystem is also viable through mkswap, swapon, and swapoff commands.
 While not necessarily practical, it's robust and worth experimenting with to